laravel/docs/authorization.md

 <a name="via-middleware"></a>
 ### Via Middleware

 Laravel includes a middleware that can authorize actions before the incoming request even reaches your routes or controllers.
-By default, the `Illuminate\Auth\Middleware\Authorize` middleware may be attached to a route using the `can` route middleware alias.
+By default, the `Illuminate\Auth\Middleware\Authorize` middleware may be attached to a route using the `can` route middleware alias, which is automatically registered by Laravel.
 Let's explore an example of using the `can` middleware to authorize that a user can update a post:

     use App\Models\Post;